medication that stimulates the nervous system and is given to premature infants to reduce the amount of apnea spells.

 pus under your skin, boil

-we can test your blood for cytotoxic antibodies to see what the chances are that your body would reject a kidney transplant
+what we can test for to see if your body would reject a kidney transplant

 substance in your blood (antibody) designed to kill the antigen.
 This usually means that your body would reject a transplanted kidney